 To address the highest priority recreation needs in the state and to ensure public participation in the awarding of LWCF grants, the State is required to develop and have NPS approve an Open Project Selection Process (OPSP).
-This process includes a letter to eligible applicants announcing the funding cycle dates.
-Formal application workshops are conducted by regional park and recreation consultants across the state.
-Applications must be received according to the funding cycle and requirements prescribed by DOI in the LWCF Federal Financial Regional park and recreation consultants review and evaluate Assistance Manual. applications at the regional level before forwarding to DNCR's LWCF Program office.
+This process includes electronic notification to eligible applicants announcing the funding cycle dates.
+Formal application workshops or instructional videos on demand are conducted by regional park and recreation consultants Applications must be received according to the funding cycle and across the state. requirements prescribed by DOI in the LWCF Federal Financial Assistance Manual.
+Regional park and recreation consultants review and evaluate applications at the regional level before forwarding to DNCR's LWCF Program office.
 LWCF Program staff review and evaluate all project applications.
 The evaluation process includes a rating of project applications according scoring criteria approved by DOI.
 The LWCF Program staff recommends a list of projects to the LWCF Review Committee.
 The committee reviews the evaluations and staff recommendations, as well as other relevant data, and recommends a list of projects to the governor appointed State Liaison Officer (SLO) for funding.
 The SLO will recommend a list of projects after DNCR's grant application approval process to the NPS for funding.
 Upon approval of the project by NPS, a written contractual project agreement is executed between the grant recipient and DNCR.